satyalyadav/music_library/README.md

      _Note: The quotes are important if your database name contains spaces._

    - **Create Tables**
-     Run `backend/schema.sql` manually in psql or using the Query Tool in pgAdmin.
+     Run the code inside `backend/schema.sql` manually in psql or using the Query Tool in pgAdmin.

 4. **Environment Variables**